-Additional cash flow and dividends paid information for the three-month periods ended March 31, 2020 and 2019:
+Additional cash flow and dividends paid information for the three-month periods ended March 31, 2021 and 2020:

-As indicated on our condensed consolidated statement of cash flows, we generated net cash provided by operating activities of \$10.1 million and \$8.6 million during the three-month periods ended March 31, 2020 and 2019, respectively.
-As also indicated on our statement of cash flows, non-cash expenses including depreciation and amortization expense, amortization related to above/below market leases, amortization of debt premium, amortization of deferred financing costs, stock-based compensation expense and gain on transaction (as applicable) are the primary differences between our net income and net cash provided by operating activities during each period.
-Also included in our net cash generated by operating activities is \$85,000 of cash distributions less than income from LLCs for the three-month period ended March 31, 2020.
-Additionally, as reflected on the cash flows from investing activities section is \$292,000 during the three-month period ended March 31, 2019, of cash distributions in excess of income from various unconsolidated LLCs which represents our share of the net cash flow distributions from these entities.
-The cash distributions in excess of income represent operating cash flows net of capital expenditures and debt repayments made by the LLCs.
+As indicated on our condensed consolidated statement of cash flows, we generated net cash provided by operating activities of \$11.3 million and \$10.1 million during the three-month periods ended March 31, 2021 and 2020, respectively.
+As also indicated on our statement of cash flows, non-cash expenses including depreciation and amortization expense, amortization related to above/below market leases, amortization of debt premium, amortization of deferred financing costs and stock-based compensation expense are the primary differences between our net income and net cash provided by operating activities during each period.

-We therefore generated \$10.1 million and \$8.9 million of net cash during the three months ended March 31, 2020 and 2019, respectively, related to the operating activities of our properties recorded on a consolidated and an unconsolidated basis.
-We declared and paid dividends of \$9.4 million during the three months ended March 31, 2020 and declared and paid dividends of \$9.3 million during the three months ended March 31, 2019.
-During the first three months of 2020, the \$10.1 million of net cash generated related to the operating activities of our properties was approximately \$713,000 greater than the \$9.4 million of dividends paid during the first three months of 2019, the \$8.9 million of net cash generated related to the operating activities of our properties was approximately \$354,000 less than the \$\$9.3 million of dividends paid during the first three months of 2019.
+We declared and paid dividends of \$9.6 million and \$9.4 million during the three-month periods ended March 31, 2021 and 2020, respectively.
+During the first three months of 2021, the \$11.3 million of net cash provided by operating activities was approximately \$1.7 million greater than the \$9.6 million of dividends paid during the first three months of 2021.
+During the first three months of 2020, the \$10.1 million of net cash provided by operating activities was \$713,000 greater than the \$9.4 million of dividends paid during the first three months of 2020.

-As indicated in the cash flows from investing activities and cash flows from financing activities sections of the statements of cash flows, there were various other sources and uses of cash during the three months ended March 31, 2020 and 2019.
+As indicated in the cash flows from investing activities and cash flows from financing activities sections of the statements of cash flows, there were various other sources and uses of cash during the three months ended March 31, 2021 and 2020.
 From time to time, various other sources and uses of cash may include items such as investments and advances made to/from LLCs, additions to real estate investments, acquisitions/divestiture of properties, net borrowings/repayments of debt, and proceeds generated from the issuance of equity.
 Therefore, in any given period, the funding source for our dividend payments is not wholly dependent on the operating cash flow generated by our properties.
 Rather, our dividends as well as our capital reinvestments into our existing properties, acquisitions of real property and other investments are funded based upon the aggregate net cash inflows or outflows from all sources and uses of cash from the properties we own either in whole or through LLCs, as outlined above.